Use of Position Titles in Minutes

 This is especially important with very small organizations where one person often wears multiple hats at one time.
 I recall a volunteer who was both the Treasurer and the Trustee.
 Two separate roles, two separate Boards/Committees, and boy would that get confusing if that organization’s minutes were ever subpoenaed and it wasn’t clear what role this person was serving during any given meeting!
 And let’s consider how many other committee meetings this person visited as an advisor wearing their Treasurer hat or their Trustee hat.
 Yikes!

-Here’s my tip: Before your minutes are approved, ask yourself, will someone 10 years from now know what the heck is going on and why this person is saying such and such?
+Here’s my tip: Before your minutes are approved, ask yourself, will someone 10 years from now know what the heck is going on and from what perspective someone is looking at the topic from?
 Often, adding the title to someone’s name speaks volumes.
-(Of course, Treasurer Smith is talking about why we can/can’t afford x project in the committee minutes.
-She’s the organization’s treasurer!)
+(For example – Treasurer Smith voted “no” on a multi-million dollar project – it was likely not in the best interest of the organization from a financial perspective.
+She’s the organization’s treasurer, after all!)

 If you are in doubt, let’s talk about your minutes.
 Drop me an email!
 Also, you might find this meeting minute template handy.